hasura/graphql-engine/community/tools/firebase2graphql/CONTRIBUTING.md

 ### Test data sets

 This project needs a lot of testing.
 Firebase RTD being a NoSQL database, there are very less data sets available on the web.
-Any links to complicated datasets will be considered as valid contributions.
+Any complicated datasets or links to datasets will be considered as valid contributions.

+Please add them in the `test/data-sets` directory if you are making a PR.